RootHex200/Auction-App/README.md

 #### Frontend
 - [x] Login and Register screen was a simple with firebase
 - [x] after login when you click in floatingActionButton then you see simple from that is input from you to post item . in this case i use from and image_picker to pick image from camera and gallery and  datetime picker to get datetime for endtime of bid .. that's why i use those
-- [x] home page --> create 2 tab one is gallery another is my posted items.
+- [x] home page

-    gallery tab--> when you add new post then you show this post in you gallery tab with other user post. to make this function i use getx with rxdart to get all item as a reactive approach.but i use user.email for unique identifier because firebase not allow to registration as a duplicated email that why i use but i know this harmful for database security this is my bad and sorry for that.. and i create a current user check function to get current user.email for unique identifier
+   when you add new post then you show this post in you gallery tab with other user post.
+    to make this function i use getx with rxdart to get all item as a reactive approach.but i use user.email for unique identifier because firebase not allow to registration as a duplicated email that why i use but i know this harmful for database security this is my bad and sorry for that.. and i create a current user check function to get current user.email for unique identifier

+- [x] myposteditem
-    my posted item--> in this section just show you post when you add new post.. you can see how many post you. this is like same just filter user.email and you get just your post item
+   in this section just show you post when you add new post.. you can see how many post you.
+    this is like same just filter user.email and you get just your post item

-- [x] details page----> when you click item and you go to details page.you can see product image,price , description ,all bids, and add bit button for make new bid . and if timeend for this item then you can see winner of bids.. and you can add new bid and update this bids to make this function
+- [x] details page
+    when you click item and you go to details page.you can see product image,price , description ,all bids, and add bit button for make new bid . and if timeend for this item then you can see winner of bids.. and you can add new bid and update this bids to make this function

------->i check in ui that if (currentDateTime.isAfter(enddate) ||enddate == currentDateTime) {"can't make bid time is gone"} otherwise you can make new bid
+- [x] i check in ui that if (currentDateTime.isAfter(enddate) ||enddate == currentDateTime) {"can't make bid time is gone"} otherwise you can make new bid

-------> your current user.email is queal your bid userid that manse you created a bid. then show update option otherwise don't show update option

-------> i face simple problem for update bid price in firebase that is "i can't update map item of list" after thinking i make simple solution that fist remove previous item and add new item
+- [x] i face simple problem for update bid price in firebase that is "i can't update map item of list" after thinking i make simple solution that fist remove previous item and add new item
 -->for remove
 "users.doc(bitListUpdatedModel.auctionid).update({
       "bidlist": FieldValue.arrayRemove([